 On the downside, there's no bundled extension cord, which is disappointing in a premium product like MacBook Pro, and no more fold-out wrappers on the brick, which made for clean cable storage.
 There's also no easily detachable magnet on the end.
 In other words, no MagSafe.

-I can handle wrapping the cord — I've been doing it with iOS devices for years — but I miss the extension cord, the wrappers, and the magnetic ending.
-Hopefully, Apple can bring the best of MagSafe to the USB-C cable and brick eventually.
+I can handle wrapping the cord — I've been doing it with iOS devices for years — but I miss the extension cord.
+Sometimes I miss MagSafe, but not always anymore.
+I've gotten used to plugging Macs in the way I've been plugging iPads in for years.

 MacBook Pro Design

 The first thing you notice about the current MacBook Pro is how dense it feels.
 Sure, it's lighter and smaller — MacBook Air-level lighter and smaller.
 That means you can carry it around longer without wrenching your shoulder or breaking your back, and it'll fit more easily into your bag or onto your tray table.
 But that aluminum it's carved out of feels stronger as well.
 There's a rigidity to it that I really appreciate when picking it up and moving it around.
 Unibody MacBooks have proven their durability over time and, if anything, the new MacBook Pro feels like the most durable to date.

 MacBook Pro is also available in silver and space gray now.
 Not gold or rose gold like MacBook, nor jet black like the new iPhones.
 The space gray of MacBook Pro matches the space gray of MacBook and the iPhone 6 series, so it's lighter than Apple Watch and much lighter than the (matte) black iPhone 7.

 Still, you can go darker now if you want to.